Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in Cepheus A: Materials and Methods

-The $^{13}$CO (J = 1–0 transition) molecular line observations at 110.201 GHz were observed with the 13.7-m radio telescope as a part of the Milky Way Imaging Scroll Painting (MWISP) survey, led by the Purple Mountain Observatory (PMO).
-These observations were done simultaneously using a 3 $\times$ 3 beam sideband-separating Superconducting Spectroscopic Array Receiver (SSAR) system\cite{shan2012development} and using the position-switch on-the-fly mode, scanning the region at a rate of 50$^{''}$ per second.
-For details, refer Su et al.\cite{su2019milky}.
-The {\it Planck}/353 GHz (resolution $\sim$ 5 $\arcmin$) polarization data, consisting of Stokes I, Q, and U maps, were extracted from the {\it Planck} Public Data Release 2\cite{planck2016planck} using the Multiple Frequency Cutout Visualization (PR2 Full Mission Map with PCCS2 Catalog; \url {https://irsa.ipac.caltech.edu/applications/planck/}).
+The $\sim$50$\arcsec$ resolution $^{13}\mathrm{CO}$ ($J = 1\!-\!0$) molecular line observations at 110.201\,GHz were used for the cloud-scale analysis ($\sim$5 pc).
+These data were obtained with the 13.7-m radio telescope as part of the Milky Way Imaging Scroll Painting (MWISP) survey, led by the Purple Mountain Observatory (PMO).
+These observations were done simultaneously using a 3 $\times$ 3 beam sideband-separating Superconducting Spectroscopic Array Receiver (SSAR) system ({\it \citealp{shan2012development}}) and using the position-switch on-the-fly mode, scanning the region at a rate of 50$^{''}$ per second.
+For details, refer Su et al. ({\it \citealp{su2019milky}}).
+The {\it Planck}/353 GHz (resolution $\sim$ 5 $\arcmin$) polarization data, consisting of Stokes I, Q, and U maps, were extracted from the {\it Planck} Public Data Release 2 ({\it \citealp{planck2016planck}}) using the Multiple Frequency Cutout Visualization (PR2 Full Mission Map with PCCS2 Catalog; \url {https://irsa.ipac.caltech.edu/applications/planck/}).
 The pixel size and beam size were approximately 1$^{'}$ and 5$^{'}$, respectively.
-We processed the data and obtained the B-field map following the procedures outlined in Section 3.4 of Baug et al.\cite{baug2020alma} and the references therein.
+We processed the data and obtained the B-field map following the procedures outlined in Section 3.4 of Baug et al. ({\it \citealp{baug2020alma}}) and the references therein.